1. Home

 Motions sensors send alerts when someone or something comes within a specified range or area.
 A common example of a motion sensor is a video doorbell or external floodlight.

-A smart home motion sensor gives you peace of mind that you always know what is happening around your home.
-For example, if someone is prowling around your house, you would get an alert letting you know where motion was detected.
+A smart home motion sensor lets you always know what is happening around your home.
+If someone is moving around your house, you would get an alert letting you know where motion was detected.

-Depending on the compatibility of your sensors, you can set them to do different commands when they detect motion, such as turning on the porch light or recording with your video doorbell and/or other cameras on your property.
+Depending on the compatibility of your sensors, you can set them to do different commands when they detect motion, such as turning lights on or recording with your video doorbell or other cameras.

-You can also use motion detectors to turn on a light when someone walks into a room.
-The reverse is true as well, as you can set it to turn off the lights if no motion is detected after a certain period of time.
-Reducing unnecessary electricity use can help you save on your electricity bill, so this feature can be a huge money saver.
+You can also use motion detectors to turn on a light when someone walks into a room or turn it off when no motion is detected after a certain period of time.
+Reducing unnecessary electricity use can help you save on your electricity bill.

 Companies such as Aqara, Centralite, Hue, Ring, and Aeotec make some of the industry’s leading motion sensors, so look for the one that integrates best with the rest of your devices.

 A contact sensor uses magnets and is triggered when the two parts of the sensor either make or lose connection with each other.
-They’re typically installed on doors and windows to alert when opening or closing occurs, but can also be installed on interior cabinets and other areas where you want to enable home automation.
+They’re typically installed on doors and windows to alert when opening or closing occurs, but can also be installed on interior cabinets and other areas.

 Contact sensor technology can let you know what’s happening around your house.
-This can range from knowing when your toddler has opened a cabinet with cleaning supplies in it to learning about an opened window that’s letting out all of your heat.
+This can range from knowing when your toddler has opened a cabinet to learning about an opened window that’s letting out all of your heat.

 We’ve had smoke alarms and carbon monoxide detectors in homes for decades.
 But as loud as those devices can be, they can’t help if you’re away from the house when something bad happens.

-With a smart sensor, you can be notified by traditional means, as well as by a smartphone notification as soon as evidence of smoke, fire, or carbon monoxide is detected.
-That way, you can call the fire department if you’re away from home, or even set it up so the home can alert the fire department itself.
+With a smart sensor, you can be notified as soon as smoke, fire, or carbon monoxide is detected.
+That way, you can call the fire department if you’re away from home or use a sensor that alerts the fire department itself.

-For more advanced features, you can even pair your smart smoke detector with smart lights.
-Together, they can accomplish tasks such as turning on all the lights in the house if a fire is detected at night, waking people up so they can escape, and more.
+A smart smoke detector could be paired with smart lights.
+Together, they can turn on all the lights in the house if a fire is detected, waking people up so they can escape.

 Think of a freeze sensor as the logical complement to a leak sensor.
-While a leak sensor tells you when a leak has occurred, a freeze or temperature sensor can warn you that the temperature has reached a point where pipes could easily freeze or burst, preventing leaks from happening in the first place.
+While a leak sensor tells you when a leak has occurred, a freeze or temperature sensor can warn you the temperature has reached a point where pipes could freeze and burst, preventing leaks from happening in the first place.

 You don’t have to live in an area with regular below-freezing temperatures to benefit from a smart home temperature sensor.
 If you’ve ever had a pipe burst when it’s cold outside, you’ll understand how important it can be to have some advance warning of unusual temperatures.

-Roost, Honeywell, Ring, and Ecolink all provide excellent freeze sensors that will communicate with your smartphone and can be added to your larger smart home ecosystem.
+Roost, Honeywell, Ring, and Ecolink all have freeze sensors that will communicate with your smartphone and can be added to your larger smart home ecosystem.

-While many modern weather services now include information about air quality in their news updates and apps, they still can’t account for what’s happening in your own backyard.
+While many modern weather services now include information about air quality, they still can’t account for what’s happening in your own backyard.
 For example, if you live in a neighborhood close to a factory, or your area is prone to wildfires, it’s helpful to know what’s in the air so you can keep your family safe and healthy.

 Good air quality sensors live inside your home and track potential problems such as carbon dioxide, volatile organic compounds, and particulate matter.
-They can also measure the quality of life factors, such as ambient temperature and humidity.
 Many of them can even link with your air conditioner or smart thermostat to provide solutions like increased internal cycling when you need to clean your home’s air.

 The leading air quality monitor brands include Eve, Awair, Netatmo, Airthings, and uHoo.
-Be on the lookout for options that track carbon monoxide, humidity, temperature, and more, as well as tell you when you need to replace your air filters or schedule a full-scale tuneup of your heating, ventilation, and air conditioning (HVAC) system.
+Be on the lookout for options that track carbon monoxide, smoke, and allergens.

 Prevent Major Home Damage With Smart Home Sensors